 The College engages its faculty and assigns residence hall space in advance of each semester in accordance with the number of students who have signified intent to be enrolled.
 When students withdraw during the term, they leave vacancies that cannot be filled.
 The following rules concerning refunds protect Grinnell from losses when students withdraw.

-A student withdrawing from the College within the first six weeks of the term is held responsible for tuition, room, meal plan, and other fees on a prorated basis as of the date the student withdraws.
-The prorated charge for room and meals will be calculated based on the date the student officially leaves campus.
-If a student withdraws after six weeks into the term, no tuition, room, meal plan, and other fees will be refunded.
+A student withdrawing from the College within the first six weeks of the term is held responsible for tuition, housing, food, and other fees on a prorated basis as of the date the student withdraws.
+The prorated charge for housing and food will be calculated based on the date the student officially leaves campus.
+If a student withdraws after six weeks into the term, no tuition, housing, food, and other fees will be refunded.
 The same policy applies to emergency leaves.

-Tuition, room, meal plan, and other fees will not be refunded for students suspended or dismissed for academic or conduct reasons during the term.
+Tuition, housing, food, and other fees will not be refunded for students suspended or dismissed for academic or conduct reasons during the term.
 For all other students, the last date of attendance (if known) or the date the student contacted Academic Advising will be used to determine the length of attendance during the term.

 The College will comply with all applicable mandated federal and state refund policies related to military and/or other service.